viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

     tf.summary.scalar('loss', loss)
 ```
 Note that the shape of y (our labels) also contains a `None`.
 So we can
-take more then just one training data.
-The bigger the batch the faster you
+process more then just one label when we need to.
+Figure out your
-compute but also the slower you will learn.
-Figure out your hyperparameters
+hyperparameters by your own.
+There is no theory behind it.
+Just experience.
-by your own.
+Always remember that an AI Engineer is like a slot machine addict!
 Lets see what we have build

 ![hidden](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/mlp/mlp_loss.png)